 When it comes to conforming to your body, both of these high-strength fibers will do the job well.

-When washing string-knit gloves, both fibers can handle a lot.
+As we’ve covered in our blog washing string-knit gloves, both fibers can handle a lot when it comes to laundering.
 Here is the biggest avoidance for each fibers:

 Avoid heat: Washing temperature shouldn’t exceed 104°F and tumble dried on low.